How To Edit Photos in Google Photos for Desktop and Mobile

 You can easily undo edits made to your photos, even the ones that have been saved.
 All you need to do is open up the photo in Google Photos photo editor and click on the “Undo edits” button at the top.

 The Google Photos photo editor offers almost all the basic photo editing options that you need for daily photo editing.
 It should be able to give some final touches to your photos to make them look better, such as adding natural filters and adjusting light and color.
+There are many choices of apps that have photo editing tools such as filters, brightness, vignette and cropping, but it can be a challenge deciding which ones are the best.

 Do let us know in the comments if you find Google Photos photo editor useful.